agh-space-systems-rover/unity_sim/README.md

 ros2 launch unity_sim unity_sim.launch.py
 ```

-On the first run, the project will take a while to start, because it needs to download some packages from the internet and import all the assets.
+On the first run, the project will take a while to start, because it needs to download some packages from the web and import all the assets.
 Subsequent runs however will be much faster.
 Unity might still take up to a dozen of seconds to start, so you can always use the above command to run the simulation in a separate terminal window, while you continue to restart your robot code in another.

+If you wish to upgrade the simulation to a newer version of Unity, please launch it using the Unity Hub.
+The project directory is located [here](./unity_project/unity_sim) and will need to be manually selected in the Unity Hub.

 ## IMU Simulation